Published: Thursday, March 6, 2025 · 3:22 PM | Updated: Thursday, March 6, 2025 · 3:22 PM

 Publicly traded companies with significant exposure to the student loan industry include SoFi Technologies (SOFI, Financials) and Navient (NAVI, Financials).

 The proposal contends that government control of education has failed families, teachers, and kids, therefore rendering it an ineffective “experiment.”
-The Directive, which may be released as early as Thursday, would instruct Education Secretary Linda McMahon to act within the confines of current legislation closing the agency.
+The directive, which may be released as early as Thursday, would instruct Education Secretary Linda McMahon to act within the confines of current legislation closing the agency.

 Operating on an annual budget of $102.24 billion, the Department of Education—which employs around 4,500 people last year—accounts for 0.9% of the fiscal year 2025 federal budget.
 The organization manages $1.6 trillion in federal student loans and distributes important funds for low-income areas and students with impairments.